Khentrul Lodro Thaye Rinpoche: Recognition

 Katog Moktsa Rinpoche formally recognized Khentrul Rinpoche as a reincarnation (tulku) of Katog Drubtobchhenpo Namkha Gyamtso, a mahasiddha of the Katog lineage.
 An elaborate enthronement ceremony was held for him at Katog Gonpa's mother monastery in 2006 amongst an assembly of monks, lamas, khenpos, and laypersons.
 Thus, he is called Khentrul—someone who is both a khenpo and a tulku.

 He received the entire Nyingt'hig lineage (including Nyingt'hig Yabzhi, Dzod Dun, Ngalso Korsum, Yeshe Lama, and Chetzun Nyingt'hig), as well as thousands of empowerments, scriptural transmissions, and explanations on the pith instructions for Great Perfection practice.
 In addition, Khentrul Rinpoche received the rarely bestowed oral transmission of Khenpo Ngakchung's Nyingt'hig lineage.
 From Dodrubchen Rinpoche, Jigme Phuntsok Rinpoche, Katok Moktsa Rinpoche, and Penor Rinpoche, he received all of the empowerments and scriptural transmissions for the Kama and Terma cycles of the Nyingma school.

 He was invited to the U.S. by Chagdud Tulku Rinpoche (shortly before his death), primarily to create and teach a shedra program at Rigdzin Ling.
 He created an annual shedra at Chagdud Rinpoche's Gonpa center at Rigdzin Ling in Junction City, California in 2003.
-Since then, the Shedra has continued yearly and since 2010 it takes place annually at Katog Rit'hröd Mountain Retreat located in northwest Arkansas.
+Since then, the Shedra has continued yearly and since 2010, however it takes place at Rinpoche's primarary seat at Katog Choling Gön located in northwest Arkansas.

 As a highly respected teacher, Khentrul Rinpoche attracts thousands of students worldwide.
-The first American practice center was founded in Ashland, Oregon in 2003.
-He now has multiple practice centers in the U.S. He founded a non-profit organization, Katog Choling, in 2004.
-In 2007, one hundred and twenty acres were donated to Katog Choling in northwest Arkansas to serve North American students.
-As of 2018, the land has increased to almost four hundred acres of contiguous properties (including private property purchased by practitioners to do retreat).
-This includes a large central temple, stupas, a traditional three year retreat center and smaller temple, dorms, other retreat facilities and natural supports for practice, like mountains, cliffs, caves and streams.
+He now leads multiple practice centers in North America, Australia and South Africa.
+His primary seat is in Ozark Mountains in Northwest Arkansas, where almost four hundred acres of contiguous properties (including private property purchased by practitioners to do retreat) includes a large central temple, stupas, a traditional three year retreat center, smaller temple, dorms, other retreat facilities and natural supports for practice, like mountains, cliffs, caves and streams.